 Rocket Vegetation Management Project

-This project will involve commercial thinning from below, plantation thinning, shrub mowing, and prescribed fire over about 7,000 acres.
-The project area is primarily black-bark ponderosa pine; & includes a portion of Newberry Nat.
-Volcanic Monument
+Commercial thinning, plantation thinning, deer habitat improvement, shrub mowing, and Rx fire on over 9,000 acres.
+The project area is primarily second-growth ponderosa pine, includes a portion of Newberry Nat.
+Volcanic Monument, large lava flows.

 Ryan Ranch Wetland Restoration Project